usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-0/Program Pre-Assessment.md

 ---

-## Scenario 3: Contract Administration & Performance
+## Scenario 3: Contract administration & performance

 Your agency has just awarded a contract for agile digital service development.
 As a Contracting Officer, your role extends beyond the award to ensuring the continuous success of the project and managing the vendor partnership effectively.